ezweave/pretty-functional/chapters/two/two.md

 But let's not get _too_ far ahead of ourselves.
 I should probably explain to you what is meant by "reactive programming."

 A snarky answer would say "it's all in the name," which is true.
-But that also doesn't illuminate reactive programming as a concept.
+But that fails to explain reactive programming as a concept.
+Definition via definition, which is not going to help you.

 There are two overarching design goals that really inform _all_ reactive programming:
 * __Data as a stream__, that is data being dealt with as a _series of events_ (this isn't quite right, but I will start here).